Pope Leo, Cardinal Mc, Bishop Pham and beloved bishops: Catholic Homeschooling is a choice NOT a crime..a lifestyle worth pursuing

 The policy states, “The use of parish facilities by charter schools, home school programs, or private school programs is prohibited, both because such usage can undermine the stability of nearby Catholic schools and lead people to think that the Church is approving and advancing particular alternative schools and programs.”
 I noticed the yoga and pickle ball sessions would still go on.
 WHAT a HORRIBLE unforced error, prelates, priests and peeps.

-Frankly, you excellency, homeschoolers don’t “undermine the stability of nearby Catholic schools” and trust me on this, no one thinks you are approving nor advancing particular alternative schools/programs.
+Frankly, you excellency, homeschoolers don’t undermine the stability of nearby Catholic schoolsand trust me on this, no one thinks you are approving nor advancing particular alternative schools/programs.
 I’ve yet to see homeschoolers putting pipe bombs in the classrooms, or writing satanic symbols on the walls or even leaving gender dysphoric materials denying God’s simple design of male and female.

-But sadly, your birdies in the ear may not have told you, it’s not uncommon for Catholic error to be taught in our parish schools.
 Not viciously, not necessarily on purpose, but because you have humans teaching, whether at home or 100 feet away from the sacristy at the school, error occurs.
 Thus, continued vigilance is warranted.

-We MUST “improve our serve”.
 The homeschoolers I’ve known for 4 decades are resilient, loving, respectful, giving, involved in parish life; you should get to know some of them before this becomes cast in stone the evil one throws a party over in hell.
+Like other Catholic humans, some can be opinionated, overbearing, like maybe one or two parish school parent over decades has been.

 National facts #1: priest vocations, and religious vocations are answered more often from homeschooling homes…

 …today than generally from private, parochial and public educational institutions.
 I’m not saying homeschool families get more vocations than parish based, but stats show accepting the calls are up in those living the lifestyle of good Catholic home based education.
+WE PRAY FOR VOCATIONS BUT WE SHOULD PRAY FERVENTLY FOR ANSWERED VOCATIONS.

 Check out the stats, yourself: this is helping repair one leg of the 3 legged stool: the other two legs, bringing people back INTO the altar and Eucharist room (parish churches) since the lockouts (#2) and leg #3 we will save for the end.

-The(your) policy also states that part of the purpose of parish facilities is to serve the Church’s teaching mission, adding, “Parish run schools and religious education programs are the primary means by which the Church accomplishes its teaching mission for children and young people.” (hat tip Catholicvote).
-Really?
-So bypassing the roles of the Domestic Church parents, in other words, your excellency, you just need moms and dads to get pregnant, in or out of wedlock, deliver junior or a beautiful little girl, and drop them off for education at your divinely anointed real estate locations.
+Just bypass the roles of the Domestic Church parents, in other words, your excellency, you just need moms and dads to get pregnant, in or out of wedlock, deliver junior or a beautiful little girl, and drop them off for education at your divinely anointed real estate locations that have schools.
+Cardinal and Bishop Pham, we CAN work together on this.

+And the ed landscape beyond public is more than just the homeschool movement.
+Ever heard of Chesterton Academies?
 Do you realize the incredible growth in hybrid, alternative curricula, opportunities of recent decades that Catholics who continue to homeschool after rug rat, curtain climber, toddler etc stages?

-Please understand, non Catholics seek out Catholic education institutions, especially high schools due to discipline and higher academics than in the public ed arena.
-A good thing, but instead of 100% Catholic, the mixed bag necessary for financial survival means when they become freshmen and freshwomen in most colleges (excluding examples like bicoastal Thomas Aquinas College, Benedictine, UofMary, John Paul U, Steubenville, Ave Maria, Cristendom), our Catholic kids become fodder for everything hell and the loons unleash.
+A good thing, but instead of 100% Catholic, the mixed bag necessary for financial survival means when they become freshmen and freshwomen in most colleges (excluding examples like bicoastal Thomas Aquinas College, Benedictine, UofMary, John Paul U, Steubenville, Ave Maria, Christendom and others), our Catholic kids become fodder for everything hell and the lefty loons unleash.

 Let’s parse this using real world examples and analysis.